Picture this. It’s 11 PM on a Tuesday night.

 - The brand not only made a sale using targeted questions, but it also found itself a new, very satisfied customer who was highly likely to return to the brand in the future.

-At its most basic, a chatbot can be defined as: ‘A computer program designed to simulate a conversation with human users, especially over the Internet.’
+At its most basic, an eCommerce chatbot can be defined as: ‘A computer program designed to simulate a conversation with human users over the Internet.’

-Chatbots work by running the text you write through an algorithm to figure out what you want, before responding with an answer that’s based on your keywords.
+eCommerce chatbots work by running the text you write through an algorithm to figure out what you want before responding with an answer that’s based on your keywords.

 There are two main levels of intelligence when it comes to chatbots: